AK 47 Mayanja: Witnesses

+Different versions came from witnesses who were around the Dejavu bar that night.

 Immediately after his death, some reports, came claiming that it is the ghost of Karamaji that strangled AK 47 to death, Karamaji is a boy who had died in 2012 and his death was related to the Mayanja Family since he burnt dead in the compound of AK 47's brother's house however, the claims were dismissed by the police since they had no source and authentication.

-Another group who claimed to be from Illuminati claimed to have been responsible for taking AK 47's family, according to them, AK 47 has been part of their team for so long and that they had helped him get fame and popularity and that he had betrayed them by declaring that he is saved, in his last Facebook post, so they had to punish him.
-However, police dismissed the claims too saying that they are trying to alter and divert the investigations of the police on the real cause of AK 47's death.

 Impact

 After AK 47's death, news spread everywhere on social media.
 Facebook and Twitter in Uganda were full of condolence messages, famous Ugandan radios and TV Stations interrupted their daily schedules to break the sad news about the fallen hero.
 Hundreds of fans had already reached the place where he had died, mourning alongside his brothers Chameleone and Pallaso and Various artists including Bebe Cool, Diamond Oscar, Sheebah Karungi and many others.
 Bebe Cool posted a condolence message on his Facebook page, followed by Chameleone and Pallaso.
 Later many other Ugandan celebrities and social bloggers posted their condolence messages including Eddy Kenzo, Juliana Kanyomozi, Bobi Wine, Sheebah Karungi, Nobert Mao and many others.
 Davido also posted a condolence message, various Kenyan and Tanzanian celebs also posted their condolence messages.

 Bobi Wine was on his South Africa tour but he cancelled all the remaining concerts and came back to Uganda.

-His death was equated to the death of great Ugandan musicians like Philly Lutaaya, Paulo Kafeero and Elly Wamala.
+His death was equated to the death of great Ugandan musicians such as Philly Lutaaya, Paulo Kafeero and Elly Wamala.

-Diamond Oscar and Dj Bobby who worked at Dejavu bar were arrested to help police in investigations however they were released the following day after making statements to the police.
-Jeff Kiwa and Sheebah Karungi also made their statements to the police.
-The bouncer of the bar went missing and the bar cleaner who is believed to have witnessed AK 47's death also went missing.

 Chameleone composed a song, a tribute to his fallen brother, titled "Tubasonyiwe" (Lets forgive them).

-Later a group of musicians from Uganda composed a song as a tribute to AK 47 titled "Rest in Peace AK 47" these included Eddy Kenzo, Young Mulo, Big Eye, Lyto Boss, Denis Bitone, Spice Diana, and Aziz Azion.
+Later a group of musicians from Uganda composed a song as a tribute to AK 47 titled "Rest in Peace AK 47" these included Eddy Kenzo, Yung Mulo, Big Eye, Lyto Boss, Denis Bitone, Spice Diana, and Aziz Azion.
 This was followed by a tribute from his brother Pallaso titled Mubambazanga.